hamzahik/wakanda-paas-doc/docs/cloud_extension.rst

 To save your modifications click on ``Save``.

-Once configured, the remote application will linked to your local one.
+Once configured, the remote application will be linked to your local one.
 To unlink it, simply click on the Unlink button in the settings dialog.

 Auto-commit
 ===========